rgannu/Useful-Tips/README.md

     * Dir3
         + file3.xml (Link to Dir1/file1.xml)

-## Set the property svn:externals in "Dir3"
+## To create a symlink "Dir3/file3.xml" to point to the file "Dir1/file1.xml":
 ```
 $ cd TopDir/Dir3
 $ svn propset svn:externals 'file3.xml http://svnURL-path/Dir1/file1.xml' .
 ```
-## Commit "Dir3"
+## Commit "Dir3" which will set the property.
 ```
 $ svn commit -m "Property set - symlink from file3.xml to http://svnURL-path/Dir1/file1.xml"
+$ cd ..
-$ cd ..;svn update
+$ svn update
 ```
-## You should now be able to see the structure as desired with "file3.xml" content is "../Dir1/file1.xml"
+## You should now be able to see the desired result
+- The content of "Dir3/file3.xml" is content is "../Dir1/file1.xml"

+## Drawback

+- The file content will change when changed either from Dir1/file1.xml or Dir3/file3.xml !!!
+- This is not a viable solution as the user doesn't know that it might affect someone else !!!

 ## One can do all these also from TortoiseSVN in windows enviornment !!!